ESTABLISHED 2006

 1. Balance omega fatty acids

-Omega-3s are nature’s anti-inflammatory superheroes.
-Found in chia seeds and flaxseed, omega-3s help regulate the immune response and counteract the inflammatory effects of omega-6s.
-Horses grazing on lush pasture for more than 8 hours a day generally get enough omega-3s, but during winter or dry spells, supplementation is a must.
+Omega-3s are nature’s anti-inflammatory superheroes, helping to regulate the immune response and counteract the inflammatory effects of omega-6s.
+Horses grazing on decent pasture for more than 8-hours a day generally get enough omega-3s, but during winter or dry spells, supplementation is a must.
+Micronised linseed fills this gap, providing the same omega-3 profile as fresh grass - perfect for year-round nutrition.A nutritional marvel, micronised linseed is a rich source of omega-3 fatty acids, soluble fibre, protein, and essential vitamins and minerals.

-On the flip side, many commercial feeds are loaded with omega-6s from soya, corn, or sunflower seed oils which can tip the scales toward inflammation.
-Avoid these oils where possible, and opt for balanced, natural fat sources.
+On the flip side, many commercial feeds are loaded with omega-6s from soya or oils which can tip the scales toward inflammation.

 2. Reduce sugar and starch